akhikhl/wuff-drafts/Wuff-bundle-files-draft.md

 Similarities and differences between modes:

-- "static" and "generation" modes has the same file layout, but different handling of root bundle files.
+- "static" and "generation" modes have the same file layout, but different handling of root bundle files.

-- "merge" and "generation" modes has different file layouts, but same handling of root bundle files.
+- "merge" and "generation" modes have different file layouts, but same handling of root bundle files.

 It appears that all three modes can be controlled with single property: